temp3rr0r/Ozone-Narx-DNN/README.md

 # Abstract

 Air pollution is the cause of around 400.000 premature deaths per year and is the largest health risk in Europe [GdLO+18].
-The most dangerous pollutants in Europe are Particulate Matter, Nitrous Oxides and ground-level Ozone (O3).
+The most dangerous pollutants in Europe are Particulate Matter, Nitrogen Oxides and ground-level Ozone (O3).

 ![alt text](models/NarxModelSearch/pics/pm10_1.png "PM10 pollution")
 ![alt text](models/NarxModelSearch/pics/pollution.png "Ozone pollution")